lwratten/nanodemux/docs/usage.md

 | `fastq`  | Full path to FastQ file if previously demultiplexed.
 File has to be zipped and have the extension ".fastq.gz" or ".fq.gz". |
 | `barcode`| Barcode identifier attributed to that sample when multiplexing samples in integer format.                                  |
 | `genome` | Genome fasta for alignment.
 This can either be a local path, or the appropriate key for a genome available on [AWS-iGenomes](https://ewels.github.io/AWS-iGenomes/) (see [iGenomes config file](../conf/igenomes.config)).
 If unspecified then the alignment step will be skipped for that sample. |
+| `transcriptome` | Transcriptome fasta for transcriptome alignment or gtf annotation file for transcript aware genome alignment.
+This can either be a local path, or the appropriate key for a genome available on [AWS-iGenomes](https://ewels.github.io/AWS-iGenomes/) if using gtf (see [iGenomes config file](../conf/igenomes.config)).

 ### `--protocol`